awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

 Import your Amazon S3 data by calling the [aws\_s3\.table\_import\_from\_s3](#aws_s3.table_import_from_s3) function\.

 **Note**
 The following examples use the IAM role method for providing access to the Amazon S3 bucket\.
-Thus, there are no credential parameters in the `aws_s3.table_import_from_s3` function calls\.
+Thus, the `aws_s3.table_import_from_s3` function calls don't include credential parameters\.

 The following shows a typical PostgreSQL example using psql\.